dillonkearns/elm-pages/examples/docs/content/blog/introducing-v3.md

 If you're wondering how the server-side part of an elm-pages app is hosted, take a look at [the adapter docs page](/docs/adapters).
 There is a built-in adapter for Netlify serverless functions, and there are some community adapters being developed for frameworks like Express.
 You can define your own for your deployment target of choice.

 And if you're wondering how the magic of full-stack routes in elm-pages works overall, check out the docs page on [The elm-pages Architecture](/docs/architecture).

-## Goodbye `OptimizedDecoder`s!

-This is one of those wonderful cases where it's all upside.
-In v3, you no longer need to use `OptimizedDecoder`s to ensure that your page loads pull in only the essential data they depend on. `elm-pages` v2 introduced `OptimizedDecoder`s which would strip out any JSON data that wasn't consumed by the decoders you used in your `DataSource`s.
-This helped optimize the size of the data that was used to hydrate the Elm application on the client with the same data that was used to render the page on the server.
-However, it was an extra concept to understand, and it came with some footguns and inconveniences.
-You could accidentally end up with sensitive data in your page data, and you couldn't re-use existing JSON decoders or JSON decoding utilities since you had to use the `OptimizedDecoder` type instead of `Json.Decode.Decoder`.
-There [was a `Secrets` API](https://package.elm-lang.org/packages/dillonkearns/elm-pages/9.0.0/Pages-Secrets) that let you define `DataSource`s using sensitive data to perform the request, but scrubbing the sensitive data while still preserving the key-value data associated with those requests.
-You can read about some of the old [caveats of data serialization from v2 for comparison in the docs archive](https://package.elm-lang.org/packages/dillonkearns/elm-pages/9.0.0/DataSource#optimizing-page-data).

-If that's a lot to take in, don't worry, with v3 you no longer need to think about any of these details!
-Instead, `elm-pages` automatically serializes your `Route` data, only serializing exactly the final data you end up with in your `data` function.
-Not only that, but the data is serialized in a more compact binary format, giving even better performance.
-That means instead of using the `Json.Decode` drop-in replacement for your `v2` data with `import OptimizedDecoder`, you can just use vanilla JSON Decoders and you will end up with compact data.

-The data that is sent to the client is exactly the type you define in your Route Module's `Data` type.
-That means you don't need to worry about whether any sensitive intermediary data ended up in the page data.
-What you see is what you get.

 ## DataSource renamed to BackendTask